psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 The 4 most important features that the model trains on are `description_entropy`, `tweet count`, `followers`, and `friends`.

 To further explore feature engineering in feature-based methods, we used the SequentialFeatureSelector (SFS) forward selection algorithm to select features for training.
 This technique adds features to form a feature subset in a greedy fashion.
 At each stage, this estimator chooses the best feature to add based on the cross-validation score of an estimator.
-CatBoost classifier was used as a base model for SFS.
-This run selected 11 features, namely, `listed`, `followers`, `tweets`, `friends`, `verified`, `screen_name_digits`, `location_present`, `name_entropy`, `screen_name_entropy`, `desc_entropy`, `default_profile`, as the final features to be used for modeling.
-Using these features, we re-trained the same classifiers that we used before.
+CatBoost was used as a base model for SFS.
+This run selected 11 features as the final features to be used for modeling: `listed`, `followers`, `tweets`, `friends`, `verified`, `screen_name_digits`, `location_present`, `name_entropy`, `screen_name_entropy`, `desc_entropy`, `default_profile`.
+With these 11 features, we re-trained the same classifiers that we used before.
 The table below shows our results.

 ![Feature Based Importances Table 2](/static/img/feature_based_table2.png)